Noboranjan/Smart-Library-Application/README.md

 Copy the current directory.
 ```
 ```
-Open javaConnection.cs on src/
+Open javaConnect.java on src.
 ```
 ```
-Edit ,and Paste the connection String And Save
+Edit ,and Paste the connection String And Save.
 ```
 ```
 For demo data use Id : niloy and Password : 123456